-- its antioxidant strength, but especially
+- its antioxidant strength, but v.a.

-- its unique ability for mitochondrial biogenesis (= new formation of mitochondria)
+- its unique ability for mitochondrial biogenesis (= formation of new mitochondria)

 A) PQQ as a powerful antioxidant